 BREM Short Volume

-iShares Emerging Markets Bond Active ETF (BREM) operates in the Financial Services sector, specifically the Asset Management - Bonds industry, with a market capitalization near $38.5M, listed on NASDAQ, carrying a beta of 0.36 to the broader market.
-The iShares Emerging Markets Bond Active ETF seeks to maximize total return from a combination of income and capital growth. public since 2025-10-16.
+iShares Emerging Markets Bond Active ETF (BREM) operates in the Financial Services sector, specifically the Asset Management - Bonds industry, with a market capitalization near $38.4M, listed on NASDAQ, carrying a beta of 0.33 to the broader market.
+This investment fund aims to achieve the greatest possible overall financial gain. public since 2025-10-16.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.